Copyright (C) 2012 Alex Nitz, Tito Dal Canton

 a frequency series with the corresponding PSD.
 The ASD or PSD data is

-interpolated in order to match the desired resolution of the
+interpolated in order to match the desired frequency resolution.

 Parameters